rozek/node-red-flow-gpt4all-filtered/README.md

 ### Preparing the Model ###

-Download the model from the [location given in the docs](https://the-eye.eu/public/AI/models/nomic-ai/gpt4all/gpt4all-lora-quantized.bin) for GPT4All and move it into the folder `.nomic` your created before.
+Download the model from the [location given in the docs](https://the-eye.eu/public/AI/models/nomic-ai/gpt4all/gpt4all-lora-quantized.bin) for GPT4All and move it into the folder `.nomic` you created before.

 ### Importing the Function Node ###